merlindorin/website/content/posts/2-kubernetes-an-humble-introduction.md

 ## Last words

 To finish this humble introduction, if Kubernetes is a **DevOps Framework**, we have to explain :
-- "Why we need a DevOps framework"
+- "Why we need a DevOps framework?"
 - ... and "How to use Kubernetes to fulfil our goals?".

 If you are hasty, you should have a look to these links :